Custom leather roping reins with brass hardware and detailed stitching.

 The price of roping reins is mainly determined by two things: the materials used and the level of craftsmanship involved.
 You can find basic poly reins for under $30, while intricate, hand-plaited rawhide reins can cost over a thousand dollars.
 The biggest factor in this range is the quality of the leather.
 A rein made from a premium, durable hide like Hermann Oak harness leather will naturally cost more than one made from a standard-grade material.
 Beyond the leather itself, the quality of the hardware and the attention to detail, like precise stitching and carefully beveled edges, also play a significant role in the final price.

-Finding Value at Every Price Point
+Finding Quality Reins at Every Price Point

 While it’s tempting to just look at the price tag, it’s more helpful to think in terms of long-term value.
 A more expensive pair of reins is often an investment in your performance and your horse’s comfort.
 High-quality horse tack is designed to provide a better "feel," giving you more precise control and clearer communication with your horse.
 Plus, well-made reins are built to last through years of hard work, saving you from having to buy replacements down the road.
 Ultimately, a good pair of reins gives you confidence every time you swing a leg over the saddle, and that’s a value you can’t put a price on.